-Liquidity risk is the risk of being unable to generate sufficient cash and cash equivalents in a timely and cost effective manner to meet the organization's spending requirements and obligations related to its deferred revenue as set out in Note 8 to these financial statements as well as meeting its financial liabilities in respect to its accounts payable and accrued liabilities as set out in Note 6 to these financial statements, and its commitments as set out in Note 11 to these financial statements.
-The organization manages its liquidity risk by monitoring its operating requirements.
-The organization prepares budget and cash forecasts to ensure it has sufficient funds to fulfil its obligations.
+Liquidity risk is the risk of being unable to generate sufficient cash and cash equivalents in a timely and cost effective manner to meet the Organization's spending requirements and obligations related to its deferred revenue as set out in Note 8 to these financial statements, as well as meeting its financial liabilities in respect to its accounts payable and accrued liabilities as set out in Note 6 to these financial statements, and its commitments as set out in Note 11 to these financial statements.
+The Organization manages its liquidity risk by monitoring its operating requirements.
+The Organization prepares budget and cash forecasts to ensure it has sufficient funds to fulfil its obligations.
 In addition, the investments set out in Notes 3 and 4 to these financial statements can be easily liquidated if necessary.
-Further the organization has available credit facilities as set out in Note 7 to these financial statements.
+Furthermore the Organization has credit facilities available, if needed, as set out in Note 7 to these financial statements.